 NEXT program goals

 Northwestern NEXT is a pragmatic, student-centered campus life and learning experience that offers learning and empowerment opportunities to students with intellectual or developmental disabilities.
 NEXT students participate in an inclusive Christian-college community while taking courses in functional academics, life skills, health and wellness, and career readiness; promoting independence, social growth, and employment outcomes.

-Students in the Northwestern NEXT program will take classes with individually customized goals and objectives (similar to an IEP) and classes will be evaluated on a pass/fail basis.
+Students in the Northwestern NEXT program will take classes with individually customized goals and objectives, along with some audited college catalog courses.
+Classes will be evaluated on a pass/fail basis.
 Graduates of NEXT will receive a certificate when they have achieved competency in the following areas:

 - ACADEMIC APTITUDE Graduates will demonstrate basic competency in math, reading and writing and have the necessary critical-thinking and problem-solving skills for making responsible personal, community-living and career decisions.